 - You could also speak to one of our knowledgeable loan officers, who can help you choose the right type of mortgage for your particular situation.

-Have questions?
-Sammamish Mortgage has been helping first-time home buyers across the state of Washington for more than two decades.
+If you have questions, we invite you to speak with an expert from Sammamish Mortgage has been helping first-time home buyers across the state of Washington since 1992.
+We offer a variety of mortgage programs to borrowers all across Washington, Oregon, Idaho, and Colorado.
 Please contact us if you have financing-related questions when buying your first home.